bessagroup/CRATE/README.md

 in a first-order hierarchical coupled multi-scale scheme<sup>[4](#f4)</sup> or in a data-driven material design framework<sup>[5](#f5)</sup>.

-> **Note:** The heterogeneous material representative volume element (RVE) is part of the input data that must be provided to CRATE (see here), i.e., CRATE does **not** perform the generation of microstructures.
+> **Note:** The heterogeneous material representative volume element (RVE) is part of the input data that must be provided to CRATE (see here), i.e., CRATE does **not** perform the computational generation of microstructures.

+#### Computational framework
+CRATE is designed and implemented in Python (Python 3 release), making it easily portable between all major computer platforms, easily integrated with other softwares implemented in different programming languages and benefiting from an extensive collection of prebuilt (standard library) and third-party libraries.
+Given the extensive numerical nature of the program, its implementation relies heavily on the well-known NumPy and SciPy scientific computing packages, being most numerical tasks dispatched to compiled C code inside the Python interpreter.

 ****